From atomic to global connectivity in the structure of the SARS-CoV2-Human ACE2 receptor complex: Discussion

 \subsection{The 3D-map generated from the PScN complex allows pinpointing of mutations}

-A major fraction of mutations in the receptor binding domain (RBD) of SARS-CoV2 have occurred at the interface clusters of the complex with ACE2 receptor.
-Since the emergence of the COVID-19 pandemic at the end of 2019, extensive sequencing of SARS-CoV2 has been carried out.
-We refer the reader to Table 2 of Reference \cite{GURUPRASAD202241} containing the WHO classification of variants along with the other amino acid substitutions observed represented among the 303,250 human SARS-CoV2 spike protein sequences.
-Interestingly, the mutations in RBD of the spike protein are minimal, compared to the entire viral genome.
-However, the crucial first step of attack is the binding of RBD with the ACE2 receptor.
-A significant number of structures of the complex with ACE2 receptor has also become available from X-ray and cryo EM studies.
+Since the emergence of the COVID-19 pandemic at the end of 2019, extensive sequencing of SARS-CoV2 containing 1273 amino acids has been carried out.
+Some of the new articles (See \cite{Guruprasad2023-ef,N2,N3,Cao2023,Wang31122024,Liu2025} and the references there-in) provide a wealth of information on mutants. \ref{S1 Fig} Fig and \ref{S2 Fig} Fig in which the details of various domains like S1, S2 and their cleavage and several other important regions/domains are presented in the context of viral entry into the cell.
+Understandably, the focus is mainly on the S1 domain (particularly on RBD) and the cleavage site of S1-S2 domains, since various dynamical functions, such as the affinity with ACE2-Receptor, antigenicity , the detachment of S4 domain, are performed by sub-domains of S1.
+The crucial first step of attack is the binding of RBD with the ACE2 receptor.
+New active variants are still emerging, and one needs to understand the complete mechanism of various aspects such as intensity of infection, escape mutations, rate of transmissibility and so on.
+A significant number of structures of the complex with ACE2 receptor have also become available from X-ray and cryo-EM studies.
 As expected, most mutations are at the binding site.
 Although the direct interactions between the residues of SARS-CoV2 and ACE2 receptor are obvious from the structures, there are several of them which can be detected only through the network representation.

-Here we highlight some of the mutated residues reported in literature, on our connectivity map of the IF-Cluster, generated at the edge interaction strength $I_{ij}$ $\geq$ 3.5 in Figures \ref{mut1} and \ref{mut2}.
+Here we highlight some of the mutated residues reported in literature, on our connectivity map of the IF-Cluster, generated at the edge interaction strength $I_{ij}$ $\geq$ 3.5 of the Reference structure, as shown in Fig \ref{Fig 8}(a).

-The genome of the virus SARS-CoV2 has several subdomains among which, the Spike protein is considered as the most important domain to enter the host cell through the ACE2 Receptor.
-The number of mutations in this protein is about 4000.
-However the Receptor Binding Domain (RBM) of this protein has only a few mutations \cite{COSAR202210,virological,Cao2023} New active variants are still emerging and one needs to understand the complete mechanism of various aspects such as intensity of infection, escape mutations, rate of transmissibility and so on.